COVID-19 frequently asked questions

 Employee and workplace safety

-Is Canada Post practicing physical distancing on the street and in post offices?
+Is Canada Post still practicing physical distancing on the street and in post offices?

-We’ve implemented physical distancing and several other important changes to the way we deliver and the way we operate our post offices to keep our employees and customers safe.
-We remind all Canadians to practice physical distancing while our employees are out delivering in the community, and when you visit a post office.
+Yes, and to keep our employees and customers safe, we continue to ask all Canadians to practice physical distancing while our employees are out delivering in the community, and when you visit a post office.
 You can read more here.

 As well, if your business has arranged for parcel pickup, please place your items and paper work on the counter or in a location that allows you to back away in order for our employee to maintain a 2-metre distance from you or your staff.